1122 Kenilworth Drive, Suite 400 Towson, MD - shiftphysicaltherapyhk@gmail.com

 Key Findings:

-• Philosophical theories propose it enhances inter-corporeal awareness, but no controlled studies confirm therapeutic benefits15.
+• Philosophical theories suggest that it enhances intercorporeal awareness, but no controlled studies have confirmed its therapeutic benefits.

 The Research: